 - 4 cups chopped romaine or other lettuce

-- 2 tbsp cooked pancetta or bacon, optional
+- 2 tablespoons cooked pancetta or bacon, optional

 Instructions

-- Drizzle the chicken breasts with olive oil and season with the salt and pepper.
+- Grill the chicken.
+Drizzle the chicken breasts with olive oil and season with the salt and pepper.
 Sprinkle with herbs and lemon juice.
 Grill for 6 minutes per side.
 Cool slightly and chop into bite-sized pieces.

-- While the chicken is cooking combine the dressing ingredients in a small bowl.
+- Make the dressing.
+While the chicken is cooking combine the dressing ingredients in a small bowl.
 Whisk together to combine.
 Divide the dressing between two large mason jars.

 I love making salads in a jar, and I've come up with all sorts of combinations, but I've never used quinoa before.
 This salad has a great combination of flavors.
 I will definitely have to make this one.
 Your photos are great.